 Exercise Prescription (3-0) Prerequisites: HFIT 1200/1210, and KINE 2330 or KINE 2335.
 An investigation into prescribing exercise to non-adapted persons.
 Particular emphasis is given to personal assessment, exercise modes, and programs interrelating duration, intensity, and frequency of exercise.
+For all disciplines of Exercise Science Professions.
 (Fall)